Victorwasonga/github-actions-nodejs-eks-cicd-pipline/README.md

 This project demonstrates a modern, fully automated CI/CD pipeline using GitHub Actions, Docker, Trivy, ECR, and EKS for deploying a secure and scalable Node.js application.
 It ensures that every change is automatically built, scanned for vulnerabilities, pushed to container registries, and deployed to AWS with minimal manual intervention.
 ```

-This `README.md` file outlines your project and walks users through the setup, configuration, and usage of your pipeline.
-It provides the necessary instructions, from setting up prerequisites to deploying the application, ensuring that the process is clear for both developers and system administrators.